perappu/perappu-blog-11ty/_src/content/termsofservice.md

     - If money has been exchanged, you will be refunded for any work not performed.
 7. **All hourly work is rounded up to the nearest hour.** This means $35 minimum for hosting clients, and $40 minimum for all others.

-#### 4. Hosting Details
+#### 4. Managed Hosting Details

 **This section applies to people whose websites I host via my managed hosting/long-term support services.**

-1.  **Hosting payment has a 15 day grace period.** If payment is delayed by 15 days, or the subscription is cancelled, your site will be turned off until paid/resumed.
+1.  **Managed hosting payment has a 15 day grace period.** If payment is delayed by 15 days, or the subscription is cancelled, your site will be turned off until paid/resumed.
-2.  **Hosting payment will be set up as a PayPal subscription.** Alternatives are available on a case-by-case basis.
+2.  **Managed hosting payment will be set up as a PayPal subscription.** Alternatives are available on a case-by-case basis.
 3. You may pay monthly or yearly.
 Other options can also be discussed on a case-by-case basis.
 I do not offer discounts for advance payments at this time.
 4.  **Bug fixes, version upgrades, and changes that can be made in 5 minutes or less (typically UI changes) are covered by your monthly charge.** To prevent overworking myself, frequent small changes will incur additional dev time at your discounted $35/hour rate.
 I'll let you know as soon as we approach that amount -- there will be no surprises.
    - What constitutes as "five minute change" is up to my discretion.